apache/lucene/lucene/MIGRATE.md

 `TimeLimitingCollector` has been removed, use `IndexSearcher#setTimeout(QueryTimeout)` to time out queries instead.

+### Accountable interface removed from KnnVectorsReader (GITHUB#13255)

+`KnnVectorsReader` objects use small heap memory, so it's not worth maintaining heap usage for them hence removed `Accountable` interface from `KnnVectorsReader`.

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)